-&lt;sup>399 See, e.g., Felix FitzRoy & Kornelius Kraft, Economic Effects of Codetermination, 95 SCAND.
+&lt;sup>327 See, e.g., Felix FitzRoy & Kornelius Kraft, Economic Effects of Codetermination, 95 SCAND.
 J. ECON.
 365 (1993) (finding that the shift to quasi-parity codetermination in 1976 had negative effect on productivity); Theodor Baums & Bernd Frick, Codetermination in Germany: The Impact of Court Decisions on the Market Value of Firms, 1 ECON.
 ANALYSIS 143 (1998) (finding that court rulings that expanded or restricted codetermination had no real effect on share price); Gary Gorton & Frank A. Schmid, Capital, Labor, and the Firm: A Study of Codetermination, 2 J. EURO.
 ECON.
 ASS'N 863 (2004) (finding that moving from one-third to quasi-parity codetermination negatively affected shareholder wealth).

-(finding them to be artefacts of a particular method of assessment) and finding that codetermination was also modestly associated with greater innovation.
+assessment) and found that codetermination was also modestly associated with greater innovation.
 These more optimistic assessments were bolstered by a couple of modern financial studies on the market value of the firm, which found that "prudent" levels of employee representation led to better board decisionmaking by improving monitoring and thus reducing agency costs.
 This third, rather optimistic phase of assessment brought us right up to one of the most profound tests of all systems of corporate governance: the global financial crisis.

 The financial crisis did not spare any of the world's major economies, but some recovered more quickly than others.
-Germany, in particular, recovered faster and more thoroughly than many other countries, and did so, at least in part, because of its corporate governance model.
-Economic downturns are always difficult for companies and their employees.
-But codetermination allowed the management of many companies to more easily seek the consent of its workforce for carrying out more or less drastic measures.
-These measures included a system (Kurzarbeit) that avoided mass layoffs by temporarily reducing the working hours (and salaries) of many of the employees.
-This avoided painful layoffs and allowed companies to retain their core workforces, which allowed the economy as a whole to avoid the worst of the economic slump.
+Germany, in particular, recovered more quickly and more thoroughly than many other countries, and did so, at least in part, because of its corporate governance model.
+While economic downturns are always difficult for companies and their employees, codetermination allows the management of many companies "to more easily seek the consent of its workforce for carrying out more or less drastic measures."
+These measures include a system (Kurzarbeit) that temporarily reduces the working hours (and salaries) of many of the employees.
+This avoids painful layoffs and allows companies to retain their core workforces, which in turn allowed the economy as a whole to avoid the worst of the economic slump.
+This led one group of scholars to conclude: "Particular to